Troubleshooting Common Issues

 To install the .NET tool globally:

-dotnet tool install xchange.connector.cli --global
+dotnet tool install Trimble.Xchange.Connector.CLI --global

 Solution: Outdated pre-release or stable version